OVERVIEW

 Q: Would there be public access to the space?

-A: Only those who are registered, licensed, and badged by the Maryland Cannabis Administration may use or access the cannabis incubator space.
+A: Only those who are registered, licensed, and badged by the Maryland Cannabis Administration (MCA) may use or access the cannabis incubator space.

 Q: Would cannabis be grown on site?